The Trace Effect

 Alert, and stoical, staring into the black, into the universe, Laniakea, she mulled her moments.
 Her “search” for Orison.
-Her friend at Coney Island, who was slowly dying of heart failure, told her at Steeplechase Pier, one day, in New York, on Earth, that despite all of the wars, and battles of a life-time, he had had three memories.
+Her friend at Coney Island, who was slowly dying of heart failure, told her one day on Earth, at Steeplechase Pier in New York, that despite all of the battles, and wars of a life-time, he had just three memories.
 He didn’t disclose them.
 Aji noticed a system file, and opened it, a summary of the life of Erasmus, the saint, from Formia, who was deemed by the Eastern Orthodox, and Roman Catholic churches on Earth to be one of fourteen “Holy Helpers.”
 Erasmus, a martyr, devised the notable rite of “intercession,” a new, and distinct form of prayer, comparable to confession, adoration, and thanksgiving.
 One type of intercession, usually a prayer for some else, was known as an “orison,” which was a “mystical contemplation, or communion, or “reverent plea to a deity.”
 Her LifeRaft® was following the course to the Grand Lumineres.
 She was amused to notice Erasmus was better-known as the patron saint for sailors, “in sudden storms.”
 The legend was Erasmus continued preaching after a thunderbolt stuck the ground beside him.
 Aji felt she was engaged in an “orison,” and pondered the dynamics as physics, as action, and reaction, in a sphere, noticed a pulsar, and dashed the thread with a quote from Shakespeare, “Ophelia!
 Nymph, in thy orisons / be all my sins remember’d.”

 The Grand Lights did not exist, according to conventional wisdom; “trace effects” were acknowledged, and dispensed, as exceptions, anomalies, and errors, with diminishing amounts of interest. and they didn’t care to guess about the “trace effect.”
 It was an equation to Aji, which, irregardless of the outcome, had to be completed.
 Resolved, the Grand Lumineres did exist; finding them would culminate light-times of “celestial hopscotch,” the “wagon-trails” of man.
 Her late husband, Bud, Bud Adorjan, surely would have captained, and required this adventure.
 Aji opened a new file, and typed, “The truth is fleeting, like a silver lining.”